 New Orleans loves to party, so it’s no surprise that there are so many festivals taking place in October.

-The 15th Annual Crescent City Blues & BBQ Festival takes place from October 14th - 16th, 2022.
+The 16th Annual Crescent City Blues & BBQ Festival takes place in Lafayette Square Park from October 13th to 15th.

 As the name of this festival implies, you can also expect a lot of fantastic barbecue and blues and jazz music.

-There's also an art market, food vendors with options for folks who don't eat meat, and music merchandize for sale.
+There's also an art market, food vendors with options for folks who don't eat meat, and music merchandise for sale

-If you’re looking for even more great ideas, make sure to read our section about things to do with kids in New Orleans.
+This is a family-friendly event.
+If you’re looking for even more great ideas, make sure to read our section about Things to do with kids in New Orleans.

 9. Celebrate National Gumbo Day

-National Gumbo Day takes place on October 12th in 2022, which makes this the perfect time to celebrate one of the most delicious dishes ever concocted.
+National Gumbo Day takes place on October 12th each year which makes this the perfect time to celebrate one of the most delicious dishes ever concocted.

 This popular Cajun dish typically includes shellfish, chicken, sausage, or even shrimp along with many delicious spices and veggies like okra and tomatoes.